brettcannon/python-launcher/README.md

 1. **Start using [`human-panic`](https://github.com/rust-clique/human-panic)**
 1. **Provide a helpful error message based on requested version when no interpreter found**
 1. **Make sure all error cases have appropriate exit codes and human-readable results**
-1. Have `--list` somehow denote activated virtual environment?
+1. Have `--list` somehow denote an activated virtual environment?
    * What does the Windows launcher do in this case?
 1. Man page?
 1. [`PYLAUNCH_DEBUG`](https://docs.python.org/3.8/using/windows.html#diagnostics)?